scylladb/alternator-load-balancing/java/README.md

 that each request will go to a different Alternator node, instead of all of them going to the same URL.

-The main novelty in the new code above is the `AlternatorRequestHandler`, which is passed into the client builder with `withRequestHandlers(handler)`.
-The application should keep just one `AlternatorRequestHandler` object, as it keeps a background thread maintaining the list of live Alternator nodes, and it is pointless to have more than one of these threads.

-The parameter `uri` one known Alternator node, which is then contacted to discover the rest.
+The parameter `uri` is one known Alternator node, which is then contacted to discover the rest.
 After this initialization, this original node may go down at any time - any other already-known node can be used to retrieve the node list, and we no longer rely on the original node.

-The region passed to `withRegion` does not matter (and can be any string), because `AlternatorRequestHandler` will override the chosen endpoint anyway, Unfortunately we can't just drop the `withRegion()` call, because without it the library will expect to find a default region in the configuration file and complain when it is missing.
+The region passed to `withRegion` does not matter (and can be any string), because `AlternatorRequestHandler` will override the chosen endpoint anyway.
+Unfortunately we can't just drop the `withRegion()` call, because without it the library will expect to find a default region in the configuration file and complain when it is missing.